canweriotnow/canweriotnow.github.io/source/_posts/2014-11-22-recovering-from-clojure-slash-conj.markdown

 On day 2, we learned some fascinating things about using async channels in ClojureScript, type systems, and Datomic superpowers.
 I took a break after lunch, and then that night was the party.

-I got to shake Rich's hand, and thank him for making me love programming again.

 ### Brainsplosion: Final Meltdown